apache/flink/docs/monitoring/metrics.md

 ## Scope

 Every metric is assigned an identifier under which it will be reported that is based on 3 components: the user-provided name when registering the metric, an optional user-defined scope and a system-provided scope.
-For example, if `A.B` is the sytem scope, `C.D` the user scope and `E` the name, then the identifier for the metric will be `A.B.C.D.E`.
+For example, if `A.B` is the system scope, `C.D` the user scope and `E` the name, then the identifier for the metric will be `A.B.C.D.E`.

 You can configure which delimiter to use for the identifier (default: `.`) by setting the `metrics.scope.delimiter` key in `conf/flink-conf.yaml`.